Department: Water and Wastewater

 Certifications and Training

-Tasks may require frequent exposure to adverse environmental conditions.
+Tasks require work be performed in adverse environmental conditions.

-This is light work requiring the exertion of 50 pounds of force occasionally, up to 25 pounds of force frequently and up to 10 pounds of force constantly to move objects; work requires climbing, stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, and grasping.
-Work may require sitting at a keyboard for extended periods of time.
+This is medium work requiring the exertion of 75 pounds of force occasionally, up to 50 pounds of force frequently and up to 25 pounds of force constantly to move objects; work requires climbing, stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, and grasping.

-Tasks require manual dexterity in addition to visual and hearing acuity as well as oral communication ability.
+Tasks require manual dexterity in addition to visual and hearing acuity and oral communications abilities.